MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 Make sure to delete any replication slots if you stop using Materialize, or if either the Materialize or Postgres instances crash.
 {{< /warning >}}

-If you stop Materialize or delete the materialized view without also dropping the source, the upstream replication slot will linger and continue to accumulate data so that the source can resume in the future.
-To avoid unbounded disk space usage, make sure to use [`DROP SOURCE`](/sql/drop-source/) or manually delete the replication slot (in case you have deleted the Materialize instance).
+If you delete all objects that depend on a source without also dropping the source, the upstream replication slot will linger and continue to accumulate data so that the source can resume in the future.
+To avoid unbounded disk space usage, make sure to use [`DROP SOURCE`](/sql/drop-source/) or manually delete the replication slot.

 For PostgreSQL 13+, it is recommended that you set a reasonable value for [`max_slot_wal_keep_size`](https://www.postgresql.org/docs/13/runtime-config-replication.html#GUC-MAX-SLOT-WAL-KEEP-SIZE) to limit the amount of storage used by replication slots.